The Imagination Network

 The Imagination Network is an innovative creative engagement program that provides opportunities for people with dementia to connect, share their ideas, and engage with the broader community.

 Inspired by TimeSlips—a story creation process that replaces the pressure to remember with the freedom to imagine—The Imagination Network brings people with dementia together with artists and community members to co-create powerful and inspiring works of art.

-Over the past two years, the Art Farm and Good Samaritan Christenson Village (a 140-person Care Home in Gibsons, BC) have teamed up to collaborate with people with dementia on two creative engagement initiatives.
-These include the Sunshine Coast Art Crawl and the Sunnycrest Mall Pop-Up Studio.
+Beginning in 2015, the Art Farm and Good Samaritan Christenson Village (a 140-person Care Home in Gibsons, BC) teamed up to collaborate with people with dementia on two creative engagement initiatives.
+These included the Sunshine Coast Art Crawl and the Sunnycrest Mall Pop-Up Studio.
 During these projects, The Imagination Network hosted a series of creative workshops that involved collage, painting, textiles, dress-up photo booth, shadow puppetry, music, and theatre sports.
 Youth, children and the broader community were invited to participate and engage with people with dementia to produce and showcase original works of art.
 Learn more about these projects on The Imagination Network blog.